ADHD Decluttering | ADHD ORGANIZING TIPS | CLOSETS & BEDROOMS

 11.Ā Accessories, shoes, shelves and Cubbies

 Store similar items like purses and scarves together in decorative containers to keep them all together.
 If you can, stand items up rather than lay them down.
 This will make things easier to see and retrieve.
+These closet organizers for purses and bags are attractive and keep your purses in view and assessable.
 Hang belts together using hooks or a belt organizer.Ā

 If your closet does not have ample shelving for your shoes, you might want to invest in a Shoe shelving unit made specifically for organizing shoes.
 Look for a sturdy unit with flat shelves.
 Avoid the units with slanted shelves, they are not as functional since shoes often slide off of them.Ā